l0b5ter/TTF_Injector/README.md

 2. Add the file path .exe path to your enviroment variables so that the script can run the FontForge on its own.
 This is usually in "C:\Program Files (x86)\FontForgeBuilds\bin".
 3. Inside your TTF_Injector folder, put your .svg files inside the svg folder.
-4. Open the mapping.json and define which .svg file sud be inserted into which codepoint
+4. Open the mapping.json and define which .svg file sud be inserted into which codepoint.
 Example:
   [
     "emote_sunglasses.svg", //SVG file